Faeez Khan

-Mohammed Faeez Khan (born 24 September 1992), known in Cambodia as Kan Mo (Khmer: កាន់ ម៉ូ), is a professional footballer who plays as a centre-back or a right-back for Cambodian Premier League club Visakha.
-Born in South Africa, he plays for the Cambodia national team.
+Mohammed Faeez Khan (born 24 September 1992), known in Cambodia as Kan Mo (Khmer: កាន់ ម៉ូ), is a professional footballer who plays as a centre-back or a right-back for Cambodian Premier League club ISI Dangkor Senchey on loan from Visakha and captains the Cambodia national team although born in South Africa.

-Personal life
+Club career

+Early career

 Faeez is a Muslim born in South Africa.
 He was naturalized in Cambodia after 5 years of living there and received the Khmer name Kan Mo (កាន់ ម៉ូ).

-Club career

 Free State Stars

 Faeez started his footballing career at Free State Stars joining their academy.

 Milano United

 In July 2015, he signed a professional contract for Milano United.

 Tshakhuma Tsha Madzivhandila

 On 7 August 2017, Faeez signed for Tshakhuma Tsha Madzivhandila in Thohoyandou.

 Phatthalung

 On 2 January 2019, Faeez moved all the way to Southeast Asia to signed with Thai League 4 club Phatthalung.

 Visakha

 On 29 April 2020, Faeez signed with Cambodian Premier League club Visakha.
 He was named as the club captain ahead of the 2023–24 season.

 On 19 October 2024, Faeez scored a brace in which put his team in a 2–1 win over ISI Dangkor Senchey.